p-e-andrews/CodeChallenge/README.md

 3. PHP, "create persists to the database while make just creates a new instance of the model"
 4. Best to create fake database for tests
 5. Be very careful, we have created TWO App files in the js folder, App.js and then in 'components' App.vue
+6. app.blade.vue could not see app.css or app.js until references were updated from 'css/app.css' to 'resources/css/app.css' and 'js/app.js' to 'resources/js/app.js'